 [The picture above is from a street art festival held in Vienna in 2013, on a south-facing grain silo of the (Anker) Brotfabrik, just behind the CEU.
 This bakery became the largest brown bread producer in Europe at the turn of the 20th century.
 The complex was saved from demolition in 2009, and now serves as a hip contemporary art centre, featuring galleries, dealers, studios, plus several non-profit social businesses from Caritas Wien.

 While the desire now is for home-cooked, artisanal baking, in 1893, when the bakery opened, bakeries were typically full of rats, and so naming it a bread factory sounded modern, technological and clean.
-The name Anker has now been dropped from the name of the culture centre, although everybody in Vienna still knows it by its old title.
+The name Anker has now been dropped from the culture centre, although everybody in Vienna still knows it by its old title.
 Bread is still produced on the south side of the complex.

 Q: What are the advantages of using former-industrial buildings as culture centres?]